nreid/vc_tutorials/Part1_qc_alignment.md

 ___

 Samtools has implemented a simple alignment viewer in 'tview'.
 IGV is better, but tview is right in the terminal.
-Let's look at this region.
+Let's look at the same region as above.

 ```bash
 # set reference genome location